 Not applicable.
-All data generated will be made openly.
+All data (underlying the published papers) will be made openly available through the 4TU.ResearchData repository.

 How will the identity of the person accessing the data be ascertained?

 Identity of individuals accessing the data on 4TU.ResearchData can only be established when restricted access is in place.
 Contributors can leave their contact details in the README file if they would like to be contacted when the dataset is reused.